KameniAlexNea/card-counter/README.md

-# Voter Card Verification System
+# Card ID Counter

 ## Overview

-This project is a web-based application for verifying voter card numbers using machine learning and database storage.
-Users upload an image of their voter card along with the card number.
-The application uses GroqCloud's LLM to verify:
+**Card ID Counter** is a web-based application for verifying voter card numbers using Optical Character Recognition (OCR) and a database for storage.
+Users upload an image of their voter card along with the card number, and the application verifies:

 1. If the provided number appears on the card.
 2. If the card is of Cameroonian origin (by checking for the presence of "Cameroun" on the card).

-If the verification is successful, the card number is saved in a local SQLite database.
+If verification is successful, the card number is stored in a Firebase database.

 ## Features

-* **Image and Text Verification** : Validates the voter card number and checks the origin of the card using GroqCloud's LLM with vision capabilities.
+* **OCR-based Verification** : Uses EasyOCR to extract text from the voter card image.
-* **Database Integration** : Stores verified card numbers in a SQLite database, ensuring uniqueness.
+* **Database Integration** : Stores verified card numbers in Firebase, ensuring uniqueness.
-* **User-Friendly Interface** : Provides an intuitive interface built with Gradio for easy interaction.
+* **User-Friendly Interface** : Built with Gradio for easy interaction.
+* **Fuzzy Matching** : Uses fuzzy string matching to improve number recognition accuracy.

 ## Installation and Setup